 Sometimes it’s fun to grill new things.

-Earlier this summer, my sister and her husband along with Pat and I, went to my mom’s where we all brought some form of skewer and grilled on her wood fire grill.
+Earlier this summer, Pat and I along with my sister and brother-in-law, went to a cookout where we brought some form of skewered protein and grilled on a wood fire grill.
 I walked away from that night with a lot of recipe inspiration.
-This potato salad and berry crisp all came from that night.
-I brought chicken and vegetable skewers – which were great, but I was so jealous that my sister Julie brought marinated venison backstrap skewers to grill.
-Lucky for me, I was able to try them and let me just tell you, they were delicious.
+For example, this potato salad and berry crisp all came from that night.
+I brought chicken and vegetable skewers – which were great, but I was extremely jealous that my sister Julie brought marinated venison backstrap skewers to grill.
+Lucky for me, I was able to try them, and let me just tell you, they were delicious.

 She sent me the recipe, which I was planning to try on ribeye, until my husband reminded me that my father-in-law gave us backstrap this past fall.
 Needless to say, I made the recipe the following week.

 The marinade is simple and the venison ends up so flavorful and tender.
-And I did not pick up any gamey-ness at all.
+And for those wondering, I didn’t notice any gamey-ness at all.

 venison marinade ingredients